 For services with frequent users, it may be appropriate to ask at regular intervals, such as monthly or three-monthly.
 Where possible, providers may want to consider balancing the number of times the person is asked with the number of interactions they have with services.

 The FFT data must be submitted to NHS England monthly.
 Submissions should include responses received in the given month.
-The details of the submission timetable for this new collection area will follow.
 The first return collected nationally will be for patients responding to the question in January 2015.